cramt/poly-bot/README.md

 ```

 ## database
-the database that this bot runs on is postgresql
+the bot uses a postgresql database

+## TODO
+- add alias' to commands
+-